Golf Blog Feature

-Its a common myth for.some reason that hybrid golf clubs are only used by ladies and older players.
-It's true that the hybrid can be extremely useful to players who are unable to reach the distances required with a long iron however the versatility of hybrid clubs mean the pros have gotten in on the act.
+It's a common myth that hybrid golf clubs are only used by ladies and older players.
+It's true that the hybrid is extremely useful to players who are unable to hit the ball long distances, however the versatility of hybrid clubs mean the pros have gotten in on the act.

 Not only do they look incredible they have been created using some innovative and state of the art technology.

 Perfect for distance & loft.
 A superb alternative to a long iron